Kreisverkehr/discord-event-bot/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+1. Create an issue which describes the feature you are planning to implement
-1. Fork the Project
+2. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+6. Open a Pull Request

 <!-- LICENSE -->
 ## License